ValarieOyieke/Basketball-Scoreboard/README.md

-A basketball scoreboard created with help of Per Borgen of Scrimba
+A basketball scoreboard project from Scrimba

 Access the courses here: